 Are They Safe?

 The nicotine inside the cartridges is addictive.
 When you stop using it, you can get withdrawal symptoms including feeling irritable, depressed, restless and anxious.
 It can be dangerous for people with heart problems.
 It may also harm your arteries over time.

 So far, evidence suggests that e-cigarettes may be safer than regular cigarettes.
 The biggest danger from tobacco is the smoke, and e-cigarettes don't burn.
 Tests show the levels of dangerous chemicals they give off are a fraction of what you'd get from a real cigarette.
-But they aren’t regulated by the FDA, so what's in them can vary.
+But what's in them can vary.